-Availability, cost, and projected growth in the use of water were mapped for the 17-conterminous western states.
+Availability, cost, and projected growth in the use of water Sandia mapped for the 48-conterminous United States.
 Specifically, water availability was mapped according to five unique sources including unappropriated surface water, unappropriated groundwater, appropriated surface/groundwater, municipal wastewater, and brackish groundwater.
 Associated costs to acquire, convey and treat the water, as necessary, for each of the five sources were also estimated.
 To complete the picture, competing uses for the available water supply were projected over the next 20 years.
 The data can be accessed in two different ways:

 Papers and reports detailing data sources and calculations can be found by clicking here.